 The airport is small and efficient, with a good-quality selection of shops and restaurants and convenient public transport links into Nuremburg.
 Processing times are generally quick, but long queues can appear at peak holiday traffic times.

-Nuremburg Airport is located about three miles (5km) from central Nuremburg.
+Nuremberg Airport is located about three miles (5km) from central Nuremberg.

 Getting to the city

 The U2 subway line runs to central Nuremburg in about 12 minutes.
 A bus stop is located in front of the Departures Terminal, and one-way tickets cost about €3, although short bus rides are cheaper.
 Intercity buses run to Munich, Cologne, Dusseldorf, Frankfurt, and Dortmund three to six times per day.

 GMT +1 (GMT +2 between the last Sunday in March and the last Sunday in October).

 Cars can be hired from the Rental Car Centre in the airport.